lczm/lczm.github.io/_posts/2019-1-3-Implementation.markdown

 In which the answer was to use a KNN classifier, in addition to the [face-recognition](https://github.com/ageitgey/face_recognition) library.

 Which, when compared to building the entire model from scratch, is significantly easier.
 However, there might be some problems with using it.
 At the moment, I do not know how well this will go.
 Accuracy might not be good, and thus require different methods of implementation.
-Further decisions will be made once i am able to identify if there are problems.
+Further decisions will be made once I am able to identify if there are problems.